 Important ABS scan tool update: OTC automotive tools division has heard my plea for an affordable brake system diagnostic tool.
 Here is the OTC 3111 Pro scan tool that does OBD II, ABS and Airbag (SRS) Codes.

-Note: The other tools below are more expensive, but also have more features if you are looking for an all in 1 type tool.
-They released the OTC scanner a couple years ago.
-However it still pulls down more good reviews then bad ones.
+The other tools below are more expensive, but also have more features. if you're looking for an all in 1 type tool with a color screen then scroll down for the Actron and Innova tools.

 The ABS brake scan tool connects to most domestic vehicles 1996 and newer and helps you diagnose Anti Lock Brake problems on your own.
 Be sure to check the ABS application chart to make sure it will work on your automobile.